Marker Therapeutics

 Seed Round in 2014

-AquaMost, Inc. is a Madison, Wisconsin-based company specializing in chemical-free water treatment solutions.
-Its flagship product, the SX Reactor, employs a combination of onsite generation of chlorine, hydroxyl radicals, and ultraviolet irradiation to effectively eliminate bacteria from various water sources, achieving a kill rate of over 99%.
-This patented technology is particularly beneficial for the oil and gas industry, where it helps treat flowback and produced water, as well as in other sectors such as food and beverage, dairy, and drinking water treatment.
-AquaMost provides comprehensive services, including delivery, setup, and maintenance of its systems, which have been deployed in regions like Texas, Colorado, Utah, and Canada.
-Established in 2006, the company focuses on delivering innovative water purification solutions without the use of chemicals.
+AquaMost, Inc. is a Madison, Wisconsin-based company specializing in the development and manufacturing of chemical-free water treatment solutions.
+Founded in 2006, AquaMost's flagship product, the SX Reactor, integrates multiple bacteria-killing technologies, including onsite generation of chlorine and hydroxyl radicals combined with ultraviolet irradiation, achieving over 99% efficacy in eliminating bacteria.
+This innovative system is particularly tailored for the oil and gas industry, but its applications extend to various sectors including food and beverage, drinking water treatment, dairy, and other industrial uses.
+AquaMost also provides delivery, setup, and maintenance support for its systems, which have been deployed in regions such as Texas, Colorado, Utah, and Canada.

 Molecular Templates